 For the most part, the Minn Kota Fortrex 112 fished very well in heavy wind and waves.
-In fact we showed it off a bit here in this video.
 The wind blew sustained 20 to 25 mph and even in a bay, fighting the wind was a chore.
 But we were able to hold with our motor.
 The variable adjustments on power and speed make it possible for an angler to match the wind precisely and hold on a fish spot to make a good presentation.
 Nothing is more frustrating than knowing you are around the fish, but just unable to present a lure to them properly because of the conditions.

 Get in and out quickly